 Distinguishing these symptoms from seasonal influenza is challenging.

 A group of five infected people can spread the virus to approximately 368 people in just five infection cycles.
-To treat more than 78,000 infected citizens, China is constructing quick-build hospitals within days.
-Of the more than 82,000 cases worldwide, better than 32,000 have so far recovered.
+To treat more than 80,500 infected citizens, China is constructing quick-build hospitals within days.
+Of the more than 107,000 cases worldwide, better than 60,000 have so far recovered.
 Conditions led the WHO to declare a public health emergency on January 30.
-As of February 24, the virus is at a pre-pandemic state, hitting 2 of 3 criteria.
+As of February 24, the virus is still considered a pre-pandemic by the WHO.

 The number of cases soared when China revised the method of identifying patients with the virus.
 There is a group of patients who only test positive very late with the nucleic acid testing.
 Hence, new methods, including lung scans, are confirming more cases.